0wlofminerva/Traversy-Media-JavaScript-Crash-Course-For-Beginners/readme.md

     // outside of that statement there is another variable with the same name,
     // there can be a conflict, and it can cause problems, so for the most part you dont use var anymore.

+let, const

 – let, const

+    let & const have a block-level scope

     were added with ES6 or ES2015,
     ES stands for ECMAScript, so that was a huge upgrade to javascript,